Refinitiv/refinitiv-ui/documents/src/pages/build-app/bundling-configuration.md

 <!--
 type: page
-title: Bundling Configuration
+title: Bundling Configuration Guide
 location: ./guides/bundling-configuration
 layout: default
 -->

-# Bundling Configuration
+# Bundling Configuration Guide
 EF elements are Web Component.
 They can be used with JavaScript frameworks or without a framework.
 This guideline provides how you can use EF elements with bundling tool.

 ## Vite